 EndNote allows you to cite references in MS Word using the Cite While You Write plugin, which connects EndNote to Word.
 You can also export reference lists and import in other referencing styles.

 The Cite While You Write plugin links MS Word with EndNote.
 The installation of EndNote Desktop includes the Cite While You Write plugin, which appears as an extra MS Word tab.
-On EndNote Online, click on the Downloads tab and select the appropriate version for your operating system under the Cite While You Write heading (the plugin is free).
+On EndNote Web (Basic), click on the Downloads tab and select the appropriate version for your operating system under the Cite While You Write heading (the plugin is free).
+You can't download the plugin from EndNote Web (Premium) because this version requires you to have the desktop version of EndNote 21 anyway.

 Inserting citations using Cite While You Write can be done via Word or EndNote Desktop: